 - Grades 10 to 12

-Winners will be announced Spring 2019.
-Top selected artwork will be displayed in the Alberta Legislature.
+Thank you to all students that participated in the 2018 Think Globally Art Contest!
+The top selected students have all been notified.
+Top selected artwork will be displayed in the Community Exhibits Space of the Legislative Grounds.
 Student artwork may also be presented as gifts to visiting foreign delegations by the Government of Alberta.

 International Education Week activity ideas

 International education can happen anywhere in any shape or form - abroad or right here in the community!